blinkfox/hexo-theme-matery/README.md

 ## Changelog

 - v1.0.0
   - Added all the basic features;
 - v1.0.1
   - Adjust the file request path of `css` and `js` in the `_config.yml` of the theme, so that you can quickly configure their own CDN;
   - Whether the new code is configurable or not, the default is a line break;
   - The `TOC` function is activated by default, and the `Front-matter` configuration option for `TOC` is turned off for a post;
   - Fixed an issue where the highlighted directory option was inaccurate when scrolling through the post;
   - Remove the search box under `IOS` to automatically get the focus attribute, preventing the view from moving up after automatically getting the focus;
+- v1.0.2
+  - Upgraded the [Materialize](https://materializecss.com/) framework version to `1.0.0`, refactoring and modifying some files or problems during the upgrade process;
+  - Added a full-screen carousel effect on the front cover of the home page to set more important posts to the home page carousel;
+  - Fix the first button on the front page is Chinese;
+  - Fixed an issue where clicking search input on the iPhone to get focus;
+  - Fixed an issue where the page was enlarged after the input box on the iPhone got focus;
+  - Fix some posts or UI display issues;